tyudosen/task-manager-REST-api/README.md

-# Task Manager REST Api
+# Task Manager REST API

-This is a RESTful api backend for a task manger application
+This is a RESTful API backend for a task manger application

 # Technologies used
 * JavaScript